sprihaa-singh/UI-final-project/README.md

 2) Open a new Terminal window at the folder.

-3) In bash command: python server.py
+3) In bash command: python server.py.

 4) It should start running on http://127.0.0.1:5001/

-5) Open http://127.0.0.1:5001/ in a tab on a browser, and view the website/app from there
+5) Open http://127.0.0.1:5001/ in a tab on a browser, and view the website/app from there.